baihuqian/baihuqian.github.io/_posts/Python/2018-02-11-python-functions.md

 ```

 ## Generator expressions
 A generator expression is like a generator function without the function.
-It looks like a list comprehension but is enclosed in parentheses (note there are no *tuple comrehensions*!).
+It looks like a list comprehension but is enclosed in parentheses (note there are no *tuple comprehensions*!).

 Syntax: `(<expression> for var in list_var)`.
-It returns an iterator.
+It returns an **iterator**.

 Generator expressions can be passed directly to a data reduction function (e.g., `sum()`, `min()`, `max()`):